0xTheProDev/Operational-Transformation/__tests__/ace/README.md

-## Integration Test Suite for Monaco Adapter for Plain Text Editor
+## Integration Test Suite for Ace Adapter for Plain Text Editor